-8.4.1 9.4.1 If a Signatory (a) continues to dispute the Non-Conformity after an exchange of views with WADA Management and requests referral of the matter to the CRC; or (b) does not correct a Non-Conformity by the deadline time frame set in accordance with Article 9.3.18.3.1; or (c)

-(c) does not provide the required response to a Mandatory Information Request or Code Compliance Questionnaire by the deadlinetimeframe set in accordance with Article 9.3.18.3.1, WADA Management will refer the matter promptly to the CRC for consideration in accordance with Articles 9.4.28.4.2 to 9.4.58.4.6.

-- 8.4.2 9.4.2 WADA Management will advise the Signatory of the decision to refer the matter to the CRC, and that the Signatory may submit any explanations or other comments that the Signatory wishes the CRC to consider.
-WADA Management will communicate promptly to the CRC any explanation or comments received from the Signatory. - 8.4.3 9.4.3 In all cases, the CRC shall review and determine for itself whether it agrees with WADA Management's classification of the Non-Conformities as Critical, High Priority, or OtherGeneral.
-If not, they shall be re-classified (and the timelinestimeframes for corrective action shall be amended accordingly) (unless WADA Management maintains its position, in which case WADA's Executive Committee shall decide).
+- 8.4.1 9.4.1 If a Signatory (a) continues to dispute the Non-Conformity after an exchange of views with WADA Management and requests referral of the matter to the CRC; or (b) does not correct a Non-Conformity by the deadlinetimeframe set in accordance with Article 9.3.18.3.1; or (c) does not provide the required response to a Mandatory Information Request or Code Compliance Questionnaire by the deadlinetimeframe set in accordance with Article 9.3.18.3.1; or (c) does not provide the required response to a Mandatory Information Request or Code Compliance Questionnaire by the deadlinetimeframe set in accordance with Article 9.3.18.3.1, WADA Management will refer the matterpromptly to the CRC for consideration in accordance with Articles 9.4.28.4.2 to 9.4.58.4.6. - 8.4.2 9.4.2 WADA Management will advise the Signatory of the decision to refer the matter to the CRC, and that the Signatory may submit any explanations or other comments that the Signatory wishes the CRC to consider.
+WADA Management will communicatepromptly to the CRC any explanation or comments received from the Signatory. - 8.4.3 9.4.3 In all cases, the CRC shall review and determine for itself whether it agrees with WADA Management's classification of the Non-Conformities as Critical, High Priority, or OtherGeneral.
+If not, they shall be re-classified (and the timelinestimeframes for corrective action shall be amended accordingly) (unless WADA Management maintains its position, in which case WADA's Executive

+Committee shall decide).
 The CRC shall also consider fully and fairly any explanations or comments received from the Signatory in respect of those Non-Conformities.
-In particular, any Event of Force Majeure that may explain the Signatory''s Non-Conformities or inability to correct them as required by the\Corrective Action Report shall be fully and fairly considered.
-In extraordinary situations, the CRC may recommend to WADA''s Executive Committee that the Non-Conformities should be provisionally excused while the Event of Force Majeure continues to prevent the Signatory''s correction of the Non-Conformities.
-In no circumstances, however, shall it be an acceptable excuse, or a mitigating factor: - 8.4.3.1 9.4.3.1that the Signatory''s failure to comply with its obligations under the Code and/or the International StandardsNon-Conformity has been caused by a lack of resources, changes in elected officials or personnel, or any interference by7 and/or a failure to provide support or other act or omission by7 any governmental or other public authorities.
-Each Signatory has voluntarily accepted the obligation to comply with its obligations under the Code and the International Standards, which includes an obligation under Code Article 23.3 to devote sufficient resources7 and, where applicable, an obligation to secure the support of governmental and other public authorities required to achieve and maintain Code Compliance; or - 8.4.3.2 9.4.3.2that the Signatory assigned the task of complying with some or all of its obligations under the Code and/or the International Standards to a third-partyDelegated Third Party (such as a Sample Collection Authority to whom the Signatory has assigned the task of collecting Samples; or a local organisingorganizing committee to which a Major Event Organization has assigned the task of running its Anti- Doping Program at the Event in question).
+In particular, any Event of Force Majeure that may explain the Signatory s Non-Conformities or inability to correct them as required by the Corrective Action Report shall be fully and fairly considered.
+In extraordinary situations, the CRC may recommend to WADA s s Executive Committee that the Non-Conformities should be provisionally excused while the Event of Force Majeure continues to prevent the Signatory s s correction of the Non-Conformities.
+In no circumstances, however, shall it be an acceptable excuse, or a mitigating factor:

+- 8.4.3.1 9.4.3.1 that the Signatory's failure to comply with its obligations under the Code and/or the International Standards Non-Conformity has been caused by a lack of resources, changes in elected officials or personnel, or any interference by, and/or a failure to provide support or other act or omission by, any governmental or other public authorities.
+Each Signatory has voluntarily accepted the obligation to comply with its obligations under the Code and the International Standards, which includes an obligation under Code Article 23.3 to devote sufficient resources, and, where applicable, an obligation to secure the support of governmental and other public authorities required to achieve and maintain Code Compliance; or - 8.4.3.2 9.4.3.2 that the Signatory assigned the task of complying with some or all of its obligations under the Code and/or the International Standards to a third party Delegated Third Party (such as a Sample Collection Authority to whom the Signatory has assigned the task of collecting Samples; or a local organisingorganizing committee to which a Major Event Organization has assigned the task of running its Anti-Doping Program at the Event in question).